Dispute reasons and recommended evidence

 A customer may raise a dispute against a payment you've performed if they claim that:

-- the transaction was fraudulent
+- The transaction was fraudulent.

-- the transaction was not recognized
+- The transaction was not recognized.

-- the recurring payment was canceled
+- The recurring payment was canceled.

-- the product or service was not received
+- The product or service was not received.

-- the product or service was not as described
+- The product or service was not as described.

-- the product was returned or service canceled but a refund was not issued
+- The product was returned or service canceled but a refund was not issued.

-- they have been charged the incorrect amount
+- They were charged the incorrect amount.

 If you believe a dispute has been raised incorrectly, you can challenge it by submitting evidence.
 The type of evidence you should provide varies depending on the reason for the dispute.